 Plugin Unique Identifier

-Each plugin has a unique identifier which is used to identify the plugin in the Stream Deck store.
+Each plugin has a unique identifier used to identify the plugin in the Stream Deck store.
 The unique identifier must be a uniform type identifier (UTI) that contains only lowercase alphanumeric characters (a-z, 0-9), hyphen (-), and period (.).
 The string must be in reverse-DNS format.
 For example, if your domain is

 elgato.com and you create a plugin named